-The Collaborative PowerPoint and IE applications integrate the master and participating client processes; cooperate with the NaradaBrokering message service; leverage the Instant Messaging and Event Metadata web services.
-It can be used in distance learning, lecturing, conferencing, etc. With the advantages of its small text based message transferring, the robustness of NaradaBrokering message service, the efficiency of Instant Messaging communications, and the convenience of using Event Metadata Web Services, it serves well in suitable areas, and it gives good demonstrations of the usage of collaborative Web Services and Peer-to-Peer Grids.
+The Collaborative PowerPoint and IE applications integrate the master and participating client processes; cooperate with the NaradaBrokering message service; leverage the Instant-messaging and event Meta data web services.
+It can be used in distance learning, lecturing, conferencing, etc. With the advantages of its small text based message transferring, the robustness of NaradaBrokering message service, the efficiency of Instant-message communications, and the convenience of using event Meta data Web Services, it serves well in suitable areas, and it gives a good demonstration of the usage of collaborative Web Services and Peer-to-Peer Grids.